 I also volunteer at the library.
 This makes me feel good.

 I’m sure I still have feverish late night career-change Googling in my future.
 Maybe I should be an arborist, catfish farmer, bricklayer, tea sommelier, electrician, grave digger, stenographer, night zoo attendant.
 But, for now, I’ll keep trundling away because it hasn’t been that long after all.

 Ellie Gordon-Moershel is an independent audio producer.
-Find out more about her work on her online portfolio.
+Find out more about her work on her portfolio.